 In the week of launch, we meet the partners who have been instrumental in bringing this year's book to life, and in the weeks and months to come we will share the editorial and brands featured within its pages.

-We begin with a focus on the book's designer, the ever-brilliant Neil Tookey, Creative Director at Buffalo, who has transformed the book in the three years he's been at the helm of its design.
+We begin with a focus on the book's designer, the ever-brilliant Neil Tookey, Partner at Nous, who has transformed the book in the three years he's been at the helm of its design.
 Here, he discusses why every successful book needs a 'chorus, verse & bridge', the sensory appeal of beautiful paper, and working with Walpole members on the cover art to create something truly unique.

 Can you tell us about the design process around the Walpole Book of British Luxury?